Qualytics/userguide/docs/add-datastores/amazon-s3.md

 | 4️.  | Toggle Button for using an existing connection | Toggle ON to reuse credentials from an existing connection, or toggle OFF to create a new enrichment from scratch. |
 | 5️.  | Connector | Select a datastore connector as **Amazon S3** from the dropdown list. |

-### Option I: Create a New Enrichment Datastore Connection
+### Option I: Create a new Enrichment Datastore with a new Connection

 If the toggles for **Use an existing enrichment datastore** and **Use an existing connection** are turned off, then this will prompt you to add and configure the enrichment datastore from scratch without using an existing enrichment datastore and its connection details.